thoughtspot/thoughtspot_rest_api_v1_python/README.md

 Other methods, where the potential request arguments are very small / simple, do have the full set of arguments represented in the Python method:

     users_reset_password(user_identifier='bill.guy@company.com', new_password='agreatnewpassword')

+### V2 Examples
+The /examples_v2/ directory of this repository contains examples of using the V2 API, often as a parallel to a script with the same name in the V1 /examples/ directory.

 ## TML operations
 One primary use case of the REST APIs is to import and export ThoughtSpot Modeling Language (TML) files.